 A: You can start by letting us know you’re interested in finding out more!
-You can give us a call or e-mail at 219.464.5142 or firstname.lastname@example.org.
+Contact us at 800.833.6792, Ext.
+23 or email@example.com.
 We will contact you to tell you more and to answer your questions.

 Q: What “parent” events do I need to make reservations for?

-A: Family Weekend!
-You also are invited to visit during Homecoming and Reunion Weekend or any other time!
+A: Family, Sibs and Kids Weekend!
+You also are invited to visit during Homecoming and Reunion Celebration or any other time!

 Q: Where can I find a list of area hotels?

-A: You can find a list of hotels and other information at valpo.edu/alumni/homecoming/returning.
+A: You can find a list of hotels and other information here.

 Q: What if I have questions about technology at Valpo?

-A: For specific questions related to technology, computers, and the telecommunication system at Valpo, visit the Information Technology (IT) Web site at valpo.edu/it.
+A: For specific questions related to technology, computers, and the telecommunication system at Valpo, visit the Information Technology (IT) Web site.